Skip to content

 Note

 You can either define the Account Access key or Client Credentials for authentication.
-For more information, please refer Initialize the connector guide.
+For more information, please refer to Initialize the connector guide.

 Microsoft Azure Storage use case